The Gallows: Plot

 They return to the stage, where Pfeifer points out an air conditioning duct they can escape through.
 Ryan is thrown off the ladder by an unseen force, and his leg is broken.
 The group becomes locked out of the stage where Ryan lies helpless.
 They eventually get back, finding only Ryan's phone.
 The audience then sees footage from the phone.

 Ryan sees a figure holding a noose.
 He is then pulled away by the neck by a fly rig.
 As the night progresses, Cassidy is killed by Charlie dressed as the Hangman, a character from The Gallows.
 Reese and Pfeifer end up on the stage, where the spirit begins to choke her.
-Realizing Charlie wants them to act out the final scene (in which Reese and Charlie's characters are hung), Reese and Pfeifer reenact the scene.
-However, when Reese puts the noose around his neck, he is hung and killed by Charlie.
+Realizing Charlie wants them to act out the final scene (in which Reese and Charlie's characters are hanged), Reese and Pfeifer reenact the scene.
+However, when Reese puts the noose around his neck, he is hanged and killed by Charlie.
 Once he is dead, Pfeifer and Charlie, now appearing as an adult, both bow, and Alexis, who was watching the performance, gives a standing ovation.

 The police enter the house where Pfeifer and Alexis are living and watching footage of Charlie's death, showing that Pfeifer is the daughter of Charlie and Alexis.
 When they attempt to question them about Charlie, Pfeifer warns, "You shouldn’t say that name".
 The officer witnesses his partner being dragged by a noose, killing him.
 Charlie then attacks and kills the policeman, as the screen cuts to black.